 - foot appearance like very high or very low arches, or feet that turn inward or outward

 A podiatrist will work with you and your child to develop a treatment plan for your child’s foot or movement problems and help your child to stay active.

 You don’t need a GP referral to see a podiatrist, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 Your GP or child and family health nurse can help you decide about seeing a podiatrist and help you find someone who’s right for your child.
 You can also go to Australian Podiatry Association – Find a podiatrist.

 Before seeing the podiatrist, it’s a good idea to find out about things like the following:

 - Why you’re going: ask your GP about why your child needs to see a podiatrist.

 - Appointments: does your child need an in-person or telehealth appointment?

 - Waiting lists: how long before you can get an appointment to see the podiatrist?

-- Cost: how much will the appointment with the podiatrist cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or the National Disability Insurance Scheme (NDIS).
+- Costs: how much will the appointment with the podiatrist cost?
+Check whether you’re eligible for Medicare or private health insurance rebates or NDIS support.

-- Location: find out where you have to go to see the podiatrist – for example, a public or private hospital, health centre or private clinic.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the podiatrist – for example, a public or private hospital, community health centre or private clinic.

 - Qualifications: podiatrists in Australia must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 This means they’ve met all requirements to work as a podiatrist in Australia.

 You can ask your GP these and any other questions before you go to the podiatrist.
-You could also ask the podiatrist’s clinic when you make your appointment.
+You could also ask the podiatrist’s clinic, community health centre or hospital when you make your child’s appointment.
 It’s a good idea to write down your questions, so you don’t forget.